-The winner of the AACR-St. Baldrick's Foundation Award for Outstanding Achievement in Pediatric Cancer Research will receive an honorarium, give an award lecture, and be given support for the winner and a guest to attend the AACR Annual Meeting 2021 in Washington, DC.
+The winner of the AACR-St. Baldrick's Foundation Award for Outstanding Achievement in Pediatric Cancer Research will receive an honorarium, give an award lecture, and be given support for the winner and a guest to attend the AACR Annual Meeting 2021.

 Pediatric cancer researcher affiliated with any institution involved in cancer research, cancer medicine, or the cancer-related sciences in the U.S. or abroad may be nominated.
 Such institutions include those in academia, industry, or government.

 Candidates will be considered on the basis of their outstanding and innovative research, which has had a major impact on the pediatric cancer field, and which has the potential to stimulate new directions in pediatric cancer research.
 All areas of pediatric cancer research will be considered for this award.

 Candidates must currently maintain an active research program, have a record of recent publications, and be able to present an award lecture at the AACR Annual Meeting.